practicalddd/implementations/README.md

       - Cargo Routed
       - Cargo Handled

-   *Tracking Bounded Context* - This deals with all aspects of Handling Business Capabilities of the Cargo Tracker Application
+   *Handling Bounded Context* - This deals with all aspects of Handling Business Capabilities of the Cargo Tracker Application

     Commands
       - Handle a Cargo